Advance registration is required for all classes!

 Join us as we explore the Consumer Reports database subscribed to by the library.
 You will learn how to access this database from home using your library card and how to search for product reports.

-Meet informally to discuss genealogy, use the library’s genealogy databases (Ancestry Library Edition, Fold3, My Heritage - World Vital Records and Heritage Quest), and learn from each other.
+Meet informally to discuss genealogy, use the library’s genealogy databases (Ancestry Library Edition, Fold3, and My Heritage - World Vital Records), and learn from each other.
 Reference librarians will be available to answer questions.

 Join us as we discuss online job searching basics, including job site navigation, resume resources, and networking opportunities.
 We'll also review print and electronic resources that are available for researching companies, upgrading your job skills, and making career decisions.